 Sales reps don’t have to blog to use content effectively in social selling -- becoming an effective content curator is more than good enough.
 But reps who are inclined to start creating original content as a way to attract their prospects to them should.

-Check out this post to help you kick off your blog right.
 Here are some tips for creating a post that will grab your prospects’ attention: